Identifying the Essential Qualities of Leaders

 Inspirational leaders are visionary.
 In this context being visionary means the ability to create a new future in their imagination.
 Some of the most life-changing inventions have been a result of visionary people persevering beyond the possible to achieve the impossible.
 Think of Edison, Stephenson and latterly Steve Jobs.

 Leaders who inspire understand they can manifest their vision.
 Theirs is not some pipe dream that they really believe can’t be achieved.
 Walt Disney knew he could make his dream come true and he went about creating it with trust and faith.
 There is a skill to making the unseen manifest and these leaders understand that.

 Collective consciousness – Universal wisdom

-Inspiring leaders are in touch with and guided by their higher self.
+Inspiring leaders are in touch with and guided by their high selves.
 They draw on their inner guidance to help them make decisions.
 That inner guidance always comes from a place of love and win/win.
 People who have committed an atrocious act might say “God told me to do it”.
 This is the ego talking not the higher self.
 Inspirational leaders know the difference.

 For inspirational leaders, the self just doesn’t come into the equation.
 What they set out to achieve will contribute to or affect the world at large for the greater good.
 Theirs is not a world of profit or fame but of love and expansion or humanity.
-This sounds very lofty but these principles are equally valid in a small business or in the world stage.
+This sounds very lofty but these principles are equally valid in a small business as on the world stage.